vinctigra/vinctigra/README.md

 A world so beautiful and so calm when you dive into these abyss 🐟.
 And yet, if you only knew the number of bits of plastic that I pick up from the bottom of the sea… 🚯♻️

-So I'll have a coffee ☕️ and go back to learn my programming languages <💻 />.
+So I'll have a coffee ☕️ and get back to coding <💻 />.

 Take a look 👀 at my online portfolio and resume to learn more about my professional background.